openmc-dev/openmc/docs/source/usersguide/settings.rst

 (:class:`openmc.stats.Tabular`).
 By default, if no time distribution is specified, particles are started at :math:`t=0`.

+The value of the initial statistical weight can be set to any positive value.
+By default, if the statistical weight is not specified, the particles are born with :math:`wgt=1.0`.

 As an example, to create an isotropic, 10 MeV monoenergetic source uniformly distributed over a cube centered at the origin with an edge length of 10 cm, and emitting a pulse of particles from 0 to 10 µs, one